-A partial list of drugs that have been tested on animals, passed on to the public and proven to be harmful and sometimes deadly to humans.
+A list of drugs that have been tested on animals, passed on to the public and proven to be harmful and sometimes deadly to humans.

 ACCUTANE (isotretinoin) – An acne treatment that causes birth defects in pregnant women and depression and suicide in adolescents.
 The power of drug companies and the politics of the industry have prevented a withdrawal.